 |RX Antenna Height (m)||1||1||1|

 (Note: 11dB structure loss consistent with propagation through an 8″ masonry block wall.)

 Based on this side-by-side comparison, you’ll find the Symphony has (by far) the best range.
 This means that the sensors on the grapevines would be able to run for many years on a single battery and still transmit information over several thousand meters.
-But between ZigBee and BLE, ZigBee comes out on top—it achieves better range for this use case.
+But between ZigBee and Bluetooth LE, ZigBee comes out on top—it achieves better range for this use case.